-A last will and testament only goes into effect after the death of the testator -- the individual who wrote it.
+A last will and testament goes into effect after the death of the testator.
 A living trust goes into effect as soon as it's signed.
-You can change both up until the time of your death as long as you remain mentally competent unless you create an irrevocable living trust.
+You can change your will or your revocable living trust right up until the time of your death as long as you remain mentally competent.

-A will can only govern the disposition of property owned in the testator's sole name, including interests in property such as a tenancy in common.
-It cannot address assets that pass directly to a beneficiary by contract or by operation of law, such as life insurance policies or joint tenancies with rights of survivorship,
+A will can only govern the disposition of property owned in your sole name at the time of your death, including interests you might have in property such as a tenancy in common.
+It cannot address assets that pass directly to a beneficiary by contract or by operation of law such as life insurance policies or joint tenancies with rights of survivorship.

 A living trust can govern and distribute any property it's been funded with.
-The grantor -- the person who created the trust -- transfers his assets into it after it is formed.
-These can include life insurance policies provided that the trust, not the grantor, owns the policy, and tenancy-in-common interests.
+The grantor transfers his assets into it after it's formed.
+These can include life insurance policies as long as the trust and not the grantor owns the policy, as well as tenancy-in-common interests.

 Wills Require Probate

-A trust can even continue to hold a property for the benefit of certain beneficiaries, such as minor children who cannot legally take ownership of their own property or spendthrifts who might otherwise whip through their inheritances.
+A trust can continue to hold property for the benefit of certain beneficiaries after the grantor's death, such as minor children who cannot legally take ownership of their own property until they reach the age of majority or spendthrifts who might otherwise whip through their inheritances.

 Trusts Provide for Life and Death

-A will does nothing to plan for mental disability because it does not go into effect until the testator dies.
-If he becomes mentally incapacitated before that time, his loved ones would have to approach the court to ask that a conservator or guardian be appointed to handle his affairs.
-This can be costly and stressful.
+A will does nothing to plan for mental disability because it doesn't go into effect until the testator dies.
+Her loved ones would have to approach the court to ask that a conservator or guardian be appointed to handle her affairs if she were to become mentally incapacitated before that time.
+This can be both costly and stressful.

-NOTE: Laws can change frequently and the above information may not reflect the most recent changes.
+NOTE: Laws can change frequently and this information may not reflect the most recent changes.
+Laws and rules can vary somewhat from state to state.
 Please consult with an attorney for the most up-to-date advice.
 The information contained in this article is not legal advice and it is not a substitute for legal advice.